redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

+# WebAssembly Does Not Have A "raw binary" Data Type
 ## A Fundamental Collision of Concepts

 1. The basic unit of data processed by the SHA256 algorithm is an uninterpreted sequence of 32 bits (I.E. raw binary)